Third-country resettlement: Approaches for resettlement

 One approach for refugee resettlement, especially in the United States, has been the work-first approach.
 The result of this approach is an increase in employment rates as refugees are provided with resources—language lessons, resume building, interview skills, etc.—that prepare them for obtaining their first job.
 The limits of this approach have been ignoring other factors that present as barriers to employment rates including mental and physical health problems, unfamiliarity with work and social culture in their new environment, and "brain waste" which is a term used to describe those who have professional qualifications but their English language proficiency is limited and prevents them from obtaining jobs matching their skills.
 This job-first focus does not take into account that refugees have limited time to adjust to their new environment and enter low-skilled jobs.
-It also ignores the background of refugees; this population does not receive services that match their specific needs.
+Furthermore, scholars note that the job-first approach fails to acknowledge or effectively alleviate the financial pressures that refugee families face which cause them to drop-out of educational pathways early, which further inhibit their career opportunities.
+Additionally, the work-first approach also ignores the background of refugees; this population does not receive services that match their specific needs.

+Alternatively, the work-first approach has also been utilized as a potential framework for more equitable work-environments and opportunities for refugees.
+To do this, scholars have argued for the possibility of utilizing employment support organizations in order to provide refugees temporary support before entering the work force.
+Through the usage of individualized plans created together via the counselor and refugee, refugees are able to come to long-term and short-term employment goals alongside employment connection opportunities.
+Furthermore, scholars argue that by reforming the work-first approach, and by ensuring that local employers are more considerate and aware of the strengths and practical experience that refugees already have, it is possible for both the employer and refugee to benefit.
+For example, scholars note mutual benefits such as a beneficial work experience that can be placed within a CV, or to increase diversity within an organization.
+However, scholars maintain that support services which meet wellbeing needs outside professional concerns are just as vital towards the success of this approach.